 TMJ pain isn't just about your jaw.
 You probably know that already—you've felt it radiate through your temples, create tension in your neck, pull at your shoulders, and sometimes trigger ear pain that makes you wonder if something's wrong there too.
 Your jaw joint is connected to everything, and when it's out of balance, those ripples affect multiple systems.

 The frustrating part is that most people treat the jaw in isolation.
 They see a dentist about their bite, take muscle relaxers, or try to rest it—but the jaw isn't the only thing that matters.
 Your neck, your shoulders, your upper traps, and your posture all feed into what's happening at the jaw joint.
+TMD is multifactorial: muscular (the masseter and temporalis muscles can become chronically tight), articular (sometimes the disc shifts), and central (stress and bruxism play major roles) (Okeson, 2013).
 If you're only addressing the jaw itself, you're missing half the picture.

 How I Work With the Jaw Complex

 I work the entire system.
-Yes, I address the jaw muscles directly—the masseter and temporalis that control chewing—but I also focus on the neck, shoulder, and upper trap muscles that create the postural and muscular patterns driving jaw tension in the first place.
+Yes, I address the jaw muscles directly—the masseter at the angle of your jaw and the temporalis at your temples that control chewing—but I also focus on the neck, shoulder, and upper traps that create the postural and muscular patterns driving jaw tension in the first place (Travell & Simons, 1999).
+The cervical spine and jaw are strongly linked: neck dysfunction loads the jaw, and jaw tension loads the neck.
+That connection is where most treatments miss the mark.

 Most clients find that once the entire jaw-neck-shoulder complex is addressed, the recurring headaches ease, ear pain resolves, and they can finally chew and talk without thinking about pain.
 You'll notice improvements quickly—sometimes within the first session.